yuchia0221/Grind-75/Heap/621-TaskScheduler/README.md

 Based on these findings, the minimum interval we need to schedule all tasks is (n+1)\*(max_count-1) + num_most_frequent_tasks.
 The reason why we need to add `num_most_frequent_tasks` is because we need to take the last `ABCD` into account since (n+1)\*(max_count-1) does not include the last `ABCD`.

 Finally, based on the formula we only need 8 intervals for scheduling `AAABBBCDEFG` and n=2.
-However, we know that there are 11 taks to be scheduled.
+However, we know that there are 11 tasks to be scheduled.
 Therefore, there should be at least 11 intervals.

 Time Complexity: ![O(n)](<https://latex.codecogs.com/svg.image?\inline&space;O(n)>), Space Complexity: ![O(n)](<https://latex.codecogs.com/svg.image?\inline&space;O(n)>), where n is the length of array.